DAUD-01/chat-app/README.md

 3. **Message Persistence**
    - Every message is saved in MongoDB with `sender`, `text`, and `timestamp`.
    - When a new user joins, the server sends the last 50 messages to populate the chat history.

-4. **Dynamic Styling**
-   - Each user sees their own messages in a highlighted color (blue).
-   - Other users’ messages appear in default white bubbles.
-   - Timestamps are shown beside each message.

 ---